 We teach more than just writing!
 We can also help you improve other key academic skills: critical reading and thinking, lecture-listening, note-taking, making seminar presentations, preparing for tests and exams, and more.

-There are three types of Writing Centre appointments:
+There are two types of Writing Centre appointments:

 - Online: synchronous, live-chat consultations;

 - eTutoring: asynchronous, document-only appointments, without live chat.

 In-person appointments have been paused due to forthcoming construction.

 The Writing Centre is now open for the Fall/Winter 2023-2024 session!

 - Log in to check the schedule and book an appointment.
 View our how-to video below.

 - Access the Writing Advice guides for students.

 - Access guides on how to use sources and avoid plagiarism.